celumusam/Research-Project-approval-Part-1-/README.md

 * [React](https://reactjs.org) - Javascript Library
 * [Material UI](https://material-ui.com) - Pre-Built React components

+## API

+The API can be found in application/server/api/calls.py and to use any call, use jobodyssey.hbtn.io/api/...

+/api/rewards

+GET: Returns a randomized array of ten rewards based on rarity for a user to win based on a roll
+POST: Takes a user id and reward id and adds that to the user rewards table

+/api/user

+GET: Returns the user's information based on session id

+/api/user/currency

+GET: Returns the user's currency based on session id

+/api/user/rewards

+GET: Returns all rewards associated with a user

+/api/job_search

+POST: Returns job's matching the parameters through Github Jobs API

+/api/user/<user_id>/jobs

+GET: gets all jobs asscoiated with a user
+POST: create a new user job
+PUT: modify an existing user job

+/api/user/<user_id>/appliedstats

+GET: Returns the statistics associated with a user's applied jobs

+/api/user/<user_id>/email

+GET: Returns a user email
+POST: Adds a user email

+/api/jobs/interested

+GET: Returns all the jobs marked as interested from job searches
+POST: Modify information related to an interested job
+PUT: Create a new interested job from a job search call
+DELETE: Delete an existing interested job

+/api/jobs/applied

+Depreciated jobs applied call using old schema, working on phasing out

 ## Future

 There are plenty of features that we would love to implement into Job Odyssey.